 Potato chip cookies are salty and sweet and sort of remind me of rustic shortbread.
-Some cookies are meant to be eaten alongside milk, or even better dunked in said milk.
+Some cookies are meant to be eaten alongside milk (or even dunked in milk).
 And these certainly fall into that category. 🙂

 You may note in the recipe below that these (again, like shortbread) do not have a leavening agent.
-There is no baking powder or even eggs—just plenty of butter and potato chips.
-Ha.
+There is no baking powder or eggs—just plenty of butter and potato chips.

-But as such these won’t spread or rise much when baking, so you’ll want to shape these a little so the centers don’t turn out too doughy (unless you want that, then go for it).
+These potato chip cookies won’t spread or rise much when baking, so you’ll want to shape them a little so the centers don’t turn out too doughy (unless you want that, then go for it).

 - ¼ cup granulated white sugar